CaliStyle/trailpack-proxy-cart/README.md

 A User is a registered user account with an username/email and password with given permission roles.
 Multiple users can share a single Customer account.

 ## Accounts
-An Account is a 3rd party that the customer belongs to such as Stripe or Authorize.net
+An Account is a 3rd party payment provider that the customer belongs to such as Stripe or Authorize.net, each customer can have multiple accounts

 ## Sources
 A Source is a payment method used by the customer at checkout that belongs to a customer and a 3rd party Account.